 Benefits of the support

-Training the workforce allowed Welsh Hills Bakery to meet their customer requirements and to maintain their BRC accreditation in September of that year.
+Training the workforce allowed Welsh Hills Bakery to meet their customer requirements and to maintain their BRCGS accreditation in September of that year.
 Going forward the company plans to develop a bespoke course in collaboration with ZERO2FIVE to train all of their staff in allergen awareness, as well as to support internal audits of the technical system.

 Technical Manager, Welsh Hills:

-“The technical support programme provided through the HELIX project has been instrumental in developing the workforce with regards to food hygiene training and internal audits of the technical system to ensure we comply with customer requirements and the BRC Global Standard for Food Safety.
+“The technical support programme provided through the HELIX project has been instrumental in developing the workforce with regards to food hygiene training and internal audits of the technical system to ensure we comply with customer requirements and the BRCGS Global Standard for Food Safety.
 It has also been a great support in helping to change the culture of the production and packing operatives with regards to good manufacturing practices with the knowledge gained through the training programme.”